 - Board of Directors

-The office of the Executive Director is in downtown Halifax.
-The Executive Director is expected to maintain standard office hours with occasional evenings and weekends, as required, to accommodate the availability of its’ stakeholders and partners.
-The position requires travel around Nova Scotia and nationally.
+The location of the Director of Learning is flexible but they must be able to attend meetings in Halifax on a regular basis.
+The Director of Learning is expected to maintain standard office hours with occasional evenings and weekends, as required, to accommodate meetings and/or training.
+The position requires travel around Nova Scotia.

-The leader of this organization must be a special person—one who has all the above qualities and does it with compassion, drive, and humility.
-If this describes you, please forward your resume and a letter explaining clearly how your background and experience will meet the needs of Community Sector Council of Nova Scotia.
-Applications can be emailed to Gerald Walsh Associates Inc. at apply at geraldwalsh.com, quoting project number 1837 in the subject line.
+Please forward your resume and a letter explaining clearly how your background and experience will meet the needs of Community Sector Council of Nova Scotia.
+Applications can be emailed to Patricia Bradshaw at Patricia.Bradshaw@smu.ca quoting “Director of Learning Programs” in the subject line.
+Deadline to apply: Monday, August 10th at 4:00 p.m.